jundalisay/sp/content/en/research/diogenes/lives/chapter-31.md

 How did you die; what fate to Pluto bore you?
 B. The savage bite of an envious dog did kill me.

 Some, however, say that when he was dying, he ordered his friends to throw his corpse away without burying it, so that every beast might tear it, or else to throw it into a ditch, and sprinkle a little dust over it.

-And others say that his injunctions were, that he should be thrown into the Ilissus; that so he might be useful to his brethren.
+Others say that his injunctions were, that he should be thrown into the Ilissus; that so he might be useful to his brethren.
 But Demetrius, in his treatise on Men of the Same Name, says that Diogenes died in Corinth the same day that Alexander died in Babylon.

-And he was already an old man, as early as the hundred and thirteenth olympiad.
+He was already an old man, as early as the hundred and thirteenth olympiad.

-XII.
-The following books are attributed to him.
-The dialogues entitled the Cephalion; the Icthyas; the Jackdaw; the Leopard; the People of the Athenians; the Republic; one called Moral Art; one on Wealth; one on Love; the Theodorus; the Hypsias; the Aristarchus; one on Death; a volume of Letters; seven Tragedies, the Helen, the Thyestes, the Hercules, the Achilles, the Medea, the Chrysippus, and the Œdipus.
+<sup>12</sup> He wrote the following books:

+- The dialogues entitled the Cephalion
+- the Icthyas
+- the Jackdaw
+- the Leopard
+- the People of the Athenians
+- the Republic
+- Moral Art
+- 1 on Wealth
+- 1 on Love
+-  the Theodorus
+- the Hypsias
+- the Aristarchus
+- 1 on Death
+- a volume of Letters
+- 7 Tragedies
+- the Helen
+- the Thyestes
+- the Hercules
+- the Achilles
+- the Medea
+- the Chrysippus
+- the Œdipus.

 But Sosicrates, in the first book of his Successions, and Satyrus, in the fourth book of his Lives, both assert that none of all these are the genuine composition of Diogenes.
 And Satyrus affirms that the tragedies are the work of Philiscus, the Æginetan, a friend of Diogenes.
 But Sotion, in his seventh book, says that these are the only genuine works of Diogenes: a dialogue on Virtue; another on the Good; another on Love; the Beggar; the Tolmæus; the Leopard; the Cassander; the Cephalion; and that the Aristarchus, the[248] Sisyphus, the Ganymede, a volume of Apophthegms, and another of Letters, are all the work of Philiscus.

-XIII.
-There were five persons of the name of Diogenes.
-The first a native of Apollonia, a natural philosopher; and the beginning of his treatise on Natural Philosophy is as follows: “It appears to me to be well for every one who commences any kind of philosophical treatise, to lay down some undeniable principle to start with.”
-The second was a Sicyonian, who wrote an account of Peloponnesus.
-The third was the man of whom we have been speaking.
-The fourth was a Stoic, a native of Seleucia, but usually called a Babylonian, from the proximity of Seleucia to Babylon.
-The fifth was a native of Tarsus, who wrote on the subject of some questions concerning poetry which he endeavours to solve.
+<sup>13</sup> There were 5 other persons named Diogenes.

+1. a native of Apollonia, a natural philosopher; and the beginning of his treatise on Natural Philosophy is as follows: “It appears to me to be well for every one who commences any kind of philosophical treatise, to lay down some undeniable principle to start with.”
+2. a Sicyonian, who wrote an account of Peloponnesus
+3. a Stoic, a native of Seleucia, but usually called a Babylonian, from the proximity of Seleucia to Babylon.
+4. a native of Tarsus, who wrote on the subject of some questions concerning poetry which he endeavours to solve.

-XIV.
-Athenodorus, in the eighth book of his Conversations, says, that the philosopher always had a shining appearance, from his habit of anointing himself.
+<sup>14</sup> Athenodorus in book 8 of his Conversations says that the philosopher always had a shining appearance, from his habit of anointing himself.